 While many people choose a day visit—via a combination of train and bus from ancient Cusco to the village at the base of the city, Aguas Calientes—thousands of others trek one of the traditional and ancient trails that wind through the spectacular Andes Mountains to the mystical site.
 The most well-known of these is the iconic Inca Trail, but it’s by no means the only one!

 This 10-day option from Mountain Lodges of Peru will see you hike the Salkantay Trek to the archaeological mountaintop site!
-(Team Outpost, led by explorer Jeff Fuchs, did the Salkantay Trek and it was spectacular—valleys like you’ve never seen before!
-These are our photos from the trail, and you check out the stories at www.infromtheoutpost.com)
+(Team Outpost, led by explorer Jeff Fuchs, did the Salkantay Trek and it was spectacular.
+Here are our photos from the trail, and you check out the stories at www.infromtheoutpost.com)

 The fact that Salkantay is less well-known than the Inca Trail means fewer people trek it—but the rewards are possibly greater because of it.